 - Navy/White Striped Curtain Panels – HomeGoods [find similar here]

-- Natural Jute Rug – RugsUSA [here] Get it for 70% off with free shipping now!
+- Natural Jute Rug – [here]

 - Over commode cabinet – Target

-- Curtain system – Ikea [here]
+- Curtain system – Ikea

 - Shower Curtains – I re-purposed old curtain panels, and added the ruffled extensions.